-Approved by Trust Board on ??

-committee or sub-committee or to a director or an officer of the Trust.
+Subject to SO 40 and such directions as may be given by the Secretary of State for Health and Social Care and Social Care, the Trust Board may delegate any of its functions to a committee or sub-committee or to a director or an officer of the Trust.
 In each case, these arrangements shall be subject to such restrictions and conditions as the board thinks fit.

-37 Emergency powers
+37 Emergency powers and urgent decisions

-The powers which the Trust Board has retained to itself within these Standing Orders may in emergency be exercised by the Chief Executive Officer and the Chair acting jointly and, if possible, after having consulted with at least two non-executive directors.
-The exercise of such powers by the Chief Executive Officer and the Chair shall be reported to the next formal meeting of the Trust Board for ratification.
+The powers which the Trust Board has retained to itself within these Standing Orders may in emergency or for an urgent decision be exercised by the Chief Executive and the Chair acting jointly and, if possible, after having consulted with at least two non-executive directors.
+The exercise of such powers by the Chief Executive and the Chair shall be reported to the next formal meeting of the Trust Board for formal ratification.